-The 2013-14 campaign will mark Joe’s third season overall in the front office, as he spent the previous two years as the organization’s Executive Advisor/Alternate Governor.
+The 2014-15 campaign will mark Joe’s fourth season overall in the front office, as he spent two years as the organization’s Executive Advisor/Alternate Governor.
 He was hired for that position on March 25, 2011.

 Sakic, 46, announced his retirement from the game of hockey on July 9, 2009, following a career that spanned 20 seasons and 1,378 games with the same organization.
 He wore the ‘C’ as team captain for 16 consecutive seasons (17 seasons overall), making him the second-longest serving captain in NHL history.
 Sakic led the Avalanche to two Stanley Cup titles (1996, 2001), which included the city of Denver’s first major professional sports championship in 1996.
 The Burnaby, B.C., native captured the franchise’s first Hart Trophy as league MVP in 2001, won the Conn Smythe Trophy as playoff MVP in 1996, earned the Lester B. Pearson Award (NHLPA MVP) and Lady Byng Trophy (sportsmanship) in 2001 and was named to the NHL’s First All-Star Team on three occasions (2001, 2002 and 2004).